the-horizon-dev/ai-context-vscode-extension/README.md

-# Copy Project Context
+# Copy Project Context for AI

-A Visual Studio Code extension that simplifies copying file contents as formatted code blocks, perfect for sharing context with AI models or in documentation.
+An easy-to-use Visual Studio Code extension that allows you to quickly copy your project's structure and files, making it convenient to use as context for interacting with your favorite AI model or other purposes.

+## Why Use This Extension?

+Explaining your project's structure, state, and technologies to an AI model can be time-consuming.
+This extension helps by allowing you to copy the project structure and files directly from the VS Code explorer.
+The project structure can provide valuable information about the type of project, its current state, the technologies used, and general information about it.
+Sometimes, this is all an AI needs to better understand your project's problems, errors, and questions.

 ## Features